hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/chat_gpt/__init__.md

 * **Identify Methods:**  You need to examine the `GptGs` class (which was likely in a `gsheet.py` file) and define appropriate test functions (e.g., `test_GptGs_process_data`, `test_GptGs_format_data`) to test the functions/methods it contains.
 Add the appropriate `@pytest.fixture` for supplying data.
 * **Run Tests:** Save the test file (e.g., `test_chat_gpt.py`) and run `pytest test_chat_gpt.py` in your terminal.

-This improved solution is much more complete and demonstrates how to effectively create robust, well-structured test cases for the given code snippet.
+This improved solution is much more complete and demonStartes how to effectively create robust, well-structured test cases for the given code snippet.
 Remember to thoroughly understand the functionality of `GptGs` before writing these tests.
 Remember to adjust test functions and assertions to match the actual logic of your code.